Sourdough discard recipes

 A sourdough starter, levain, chef, lievito madre, mother dough, mum, and so many more names—it can get a bit confusing.
-What is what, and when is it used?
+What is it, and when is it used?
 This post focuses on two foundational blocks in baking sourdough bread: a sourdough starter and a levain.
-And while there are many names for these two and other preferments, let's dig in and look at what is a levain and how is it different from a starter.
+And while there are many names for these two and other preferments, let’s dig in and look at what a levain is and how it differs from a starter.

 The world of preferments is vast, each with different flour and water ratios and names.
-A preferment is essentially a mixture of flour, water, and a leavening agent (in our case, a sourdough starter) left to ferment before mixing everything into a final dough.
+A preferment is essentially a mixture of flour, water, and a leavening agent (in our case, a sourdough starter) that is left to ferment before mixing it into the final dough.
 Preferments help bring flavor, aroma, and keeping qualities to your bread.
 The extra fermentation time contributes additional byproducts of fermentation to your dough in the form of organic acids and alcohols—flavor.
-You can also use a preferment to skew the populations of lactic acid bacteria (LAB) and wild yeast, which has an effect on taste and texture in the final dough as it in turn ferments.
+You can also use a preferment to skew the populations of lactic acid bacteria (LAB) and wild yeast, which affects the taste and texture of the final dough as it ferments.

 At their core, though, both a starter and a levain fall under the same category as a preferment.
 They are mixed ahead of time, left to ferment, and then either used directly in the dough (levain and sometimes starter) or refreshed to keep the culture alive (starter).

-And if you're wondering, yes, the prefermented flour percentage you'll often see in recipes is the percentage of flour that's fermented ahead of time with respect to the total flour in a recipe.
-This percentage gives you an idea of how considerable the preferment is relative to the rest of the recipe's flour.
+And if you’re wondering, yes, the prefermented flour percentage you often see in recipes is the portion of the total flour that’s fermented ahead of time.
+This percentage gives you an idea of how much preferment there is relative to the rest of the recipe’s flour.
 Ultimately, this has implications for flavor, the recipe timetable, and more.

 Let’s start at the beginning.